darshtayal/darshtayal/README.md

 I care about reliability, clarity, and systems that hold up when real users show up.

-If you’re working on LLM automation or production AI infrastructure, feel free to reach out.
+If you’re working on LLM automation or production AI infrastructure, feel free to reach out at darshtayal8@gmail.com

 Please check out my LinkedIn Profile: https://www.linkedin.com/in/darsh-tayal/